bhasling/react_getting_started/README.md

 Each example folder is stand alone.
 It can be built and run independently.

 ### Pre-Requisites
-It is a pre-requires that you already have nodejs and npm installed.
+It is a pre-requisite that you already have nodejs and npm installed.

     https://nodejs.org/en/download